| |

 where you expect them to be.
 Even if you decode with ease, comprehension

+might be lacking.
 The exclamation marks affect the reading.

 Instead of writing '(somebody) said',